jgeumlek/WiimoteGlue/README.md

 * Read in control mappings from files.
 * Uses the Linux gamepad API button defintions rather than ambiguous labels like "A","B","X","Y" for the virtual gamepad.
 * Virtual gamepads persist for as long as WiimoteGlue is running, so even software not supporting gamepad hotplugging can be oblivious to Wii remotes connecting/disconnecting.
+* Also creates a virtual keyboard/mouse device that can be mapped.
 * Assuming proper file permissions on input devices, this does not require super-user privileges.

 ##Documentation

-This README, the help text produced while running WiimoteGlue, and the sample file "maps/readme_sample" are the only documentation at the moment.
+This README, the help text produced while running WiimoteGlue, and the sample file "maps/demo_readme" are the only documentation at the moment.

+This README deals mostly with what WiimoteGlue is, and what it does.

+The help text in the program gives the specifics of the available commands and their expected formats.

+The demo_readme file offers a quick explanation/demonstration on how to map buttons, but does not demonstrate all commands, features.

+(The media_control mapping file offers a demo of the keyboard/mouse mapping.)

 ##Requirements